Jessicka Havok

-Jessica Cricks (born June 20, 1986) is an American professional wrestler, better known by her ring name Jessicka Havok.
-She is currently signed with Impact Wrestling, under the ring name Jessicka, and is a member of both Decay and The Death Dollz.
-She is a former one-time Impact Knockouts Champion and two-time Impact Knockouts World Tag Team Champion.
+Jessica Cricks (born June 20, 1986) is an American professional wrestler, better known by her ring name as Jessicka Havok.
+She is best known for her time in Total Nonstop Action Wrestling where she is a former three-time TNA Knockouts World Tag Team Champion, and was a former one-time TNA Knockouts Champion.
 She regularly performed for several independent promotions, including Shine Wrestling and Women Superstars Uncensored, where she is a former two-time WSU Champion.

 Professional wrestling career

 Early career (2004–2009)

 Cricks debuted in 2004, using the ring name Jessicka Havok.
 During the first years of her career, she made appearances for Mega Championship Wrestling, Cleveland All-Pro Wrestling, and Ohio Championship Wrestling.